-When preparing roast chicken, I first preheat the oven to 350.
-I then remove the bird from its packaging and give it a quick rinse.
-Some cooks claim this is unnecessary, but it gives me a chance to give the meat a good once over and remove any missed pin feathers.
+When preparing to roast a chicken, I first preheat the oven to 350.
+I then remove the bird from its packaging and give it a thorough once over in the sink.
+Check for pin feathers or any large fatty areas that can easily be trimmed.

 Never forget to remove the giblets!
 I don’t eat them, but some people swear giblet gravy is the only way to go.
 I’ll leave that to your discretion.

 We’ll tackle gravy on another day.
 Which I finally got around to, only 14 years later…

 Slather the chicken with 1 – 2 TBSP of olive oil.
 Don’t be scared to use your hands and get all of the crevices.
 The fat is what keeps the bird moist and ensures basting is unnecessary.
 Rub the bird with your choice of spices.
 The chicken in the picture above example was rubbed with Chef Paul Prudhomme Blackened Redfish Magic, one of my favorite seasoning blends.
 (I served the meal with baked sweet potatoes, roasted carrots and onions, and dressing.)

 Place the chicken in a heavy roasting pan or large casserole dish.
 Make sure the pan is deep enough to contain two or three cups of liquid in addition to the bird and any vegetables.
 Typically, I like to add potatoes, carrots, and onions to the pan.
 As a final touch, I usually add a few slices of onion and a sliced clove of garlic to the cavity.

 The vegetables will absorb some of the juices and a lot of flavor from the chicken.
 Be careful not to overload your pan.
 A crowded pan can increase the cook time.